 A trio of graceful Fountain grasses, Pennisetum alopecuroides, is featured in tall, round terrazzo pots along the sunnier corner of the sheltered entrance courtyard.
 Remaining evergreen in most years, these architectural grasses generate eye-catching feathery plumes; useful for indoor displays.
 The grasses' soft foliage sways gently in a light breeze, contrasting the stillness of Silver birch tree trunks.

 The evergreen Clematis armandii is a vigorous climber.
 We planted three specimens in the lower roof terrace, where the walls form an ideal, solid backdrop in scale and colour.
 The Jakob stainless steel architectural system defines a contemporary matrix of minimalist detail design, enabling the climbers freedom to spread their foliage in abundance.
 The dainty white flowers and oblong glossy leaves produce an immersive, lush tropical jungle rooftop ambience.

 opal stone & leopard plants

 The opal stone modern sculpture echoes the foliage outlines in the lower shaded roof terrace adjacent to the master bedroom.
 Displayed above a stainless steel plinth, the small-scale sculpture is enfolded by the fronds of Tasmanian Tree ferns.
-The podium's proportion and lightweight profile were tailored to add contemporary contrast, while reflecting daylight in the shade.
-Abundant Ligularia leaves filter sunrays through their remarkable midribs, mimicking the artwork's contours with vigorous, crimson Leopard plant essence.
+The podium's proportion and lightweight profile were tailored to add contemporary contrast, while reflecting daylight in the terrace's shade.
+Abundant Ligularia leaves diffuse sunrays through their translucent midribs, mimicking the artwork's contours with vigorous, crimson Leopard plant essence.

 10 river scene